FormulaMonks/settings/README.markdown

 Small and simple specialized Hash which is helpful for storing immutable, required key/value pairs to be loaded from a YAML file.

-New instances of @SettingsHash@ are readonly -- any attempt to write to the Hash after initialization will fail with a @TypeError@.
+New instances of `SettingsHash` are readonly -- any attempt to write to the Hash after initialization will fail with a `TypeError`.

-Any attempt to read a key which is not set will raise a
+Any attempt to read a key which is not set will raise a `SettingsHash::SettingMissing` error.
-@SettingsHash::SettingMissing@ error.

-@SettingsHash@ supports an optional namespace which can be used to define multiple groups of settings within a single .yml file.
+`SettingsHash` supports an optional namespace which can be used to define multiple groups of settings within a single .yml file.
 For example, "test" and "development" might be different namespaces for different running environments.

 Usage
 -----

-== General
+### General

     settings = SettingsHash.new('path/to/settings.yml')
     settings = SettingsHash.new('path/to/settings.yml', 'foo') => loads settings under the 'foo' namespace

-== Rails
+### Rails

-Put your environment-specific @settings.yml@ in @config/settings.yml@.
+Put your environment-specific `settings.yml` in `config/settings.yml`.
 It may look something like this:

     development: